Trump frees big-time narcotics-trafficker even Obama didn't help

 The commutation of Johnson’s pardon highlights one positive point, though.
 There is no need to reduce or eliminate mandatory minimum sentences in order to avoid unjust sentences.
 Where a sentence is unjust, it can be commuted.

 Johnson’s sentence was not unjust, however.
-Even Barack Obama, commuter-in-chief for federal drug felons, understood that.
+Even Barack Obama, liberator-in-chief of federal drug felons, understood that.